What Are HTML Landmarks?

 </div>

-2. Label Multiple Landmarks
+2. Label Duplicate Landmarks

 When using multiple instances of the same landmark, provide unique labels: